 Before the First Meeting

-Be sure that you have read this season’s Odyssey of the Mind Program Guide and the VOICES Coaches Handbook before the first meeting.
+Be sure that you have read this season’s Odyssey of the Mind Program Guide (a link to it is available on the Resources page) and the VOICES Coaches Handbook before the first meeting.
 These are both valuable sources of information that you will come back to many, many times throughout the year.

 If you are unsure of who will be on your team, speak to your school coordinator or arrange an interest meeting for parents and students.
 If you are a parent, it may be tempting to ask your child’s friends to be teammates.
 While this can be a great way to form a team, remember that the children do not need to be friends or even know each other outside of Odyssey to make a great team.